 The guitarist whose shimmering, melodic riffs provided the sonic architecture for The Stone Roses' era-defining Madchester sound.

-Emerging from the post-punk gloom of 1980s Manchester, John Squire fused the rhythmic drive of funk with the expansive jangle of 1960s psychedelia to create something entirely new.
-As the guitarist and primary musical architect of The Stone Roses, his playing was never mere accompaniment; it was the narrative.
-Songs like 'I Am the Resurrection' and 'Waterfall' were built on his intricate, spiraling guitar lines, which felt both mathematically precise and ecstatically loose.
-The 1989 self-titled debut album, a product of his tight songwriting partnership with Ian Brown, didn't just capture a moment—it catalyzed a cultural shift, blending dance music energy with rock attitude.
-After the band's dissolution, Squire pursued painting with the same intense focus, holding successful exhibitions.
-His later musical projects, including The Seahorses and solo work, never recaptured that initial lightning, cementing his legacy as the man who, for one perfect album, made a guitar sound like the future.
+John Squire, as guitarist and primary musical architect of The Stone Roses, built songs like 'I Am the Resurrection' and 'Waterfall' on intricate, spiraling guitar lines.
+Born in 1962, he fused the rhythmic drive of funk with 1960s psychedelia.
+The 1989 self-titled debut album, a product of his songwriting partnership with Ian Brown, catalyzed a cultural shift.
+After the band's dissolution, he pursued painting with intense focus, holding successful exhibitions.
+His later projects, including The Seahorses, never recaptured that initial lightning.

 1946–1964